DormantLogician/equal-language-concept/doc/Structure.md

 In this example, a category is defined with the label 'A'.

-Inline categories are defined with an anonymous label, like so:
+Inline categories are defined with an anonymous label if they accept a capture, like so:

-    ('', 1 O 2 O)
     (''['a], 'a O, 'a + 2)[2]

-In second example, category is immediately expanded with '2' as initial argument, which generates a pattern.
+In this example, category is immediately expanded with '2' as initial argument to capture, which generates a pattern.

 Categories may be sum (denoted '+'), product (denoted '*'), union (denoted 'V'), sequence (denoted 'O'), or collection (denoted 'C') categories.